ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/verification.rst

 Now that corosync is configured, it is time to start the cluster.
 The command below will start corosync and pacemaker on both nodes in the cluster.
-If you are issuing the start command from a different node than the one you ran the ``pcs cluster auth`` command on earlier, you must authenticate on the current node you are logged into before you will be allowed to start the cluster.
+If you are issuing the start command from a different node than the one you ran the ``pcs host auth`` command on earlier, you must authenticate on the current node you are logged into before you will be allowed to start the cluster.